First tropical storm forms off Mexico's Pacific coast

 MEXICO CITY (AP) — Agatha, the first tropical storm of the 2022 hurricane season in the Pacific, formed Saturday off Mexico’s southern coast.

-The U.S. National Hurricane Center said Agatha is expected to become a hurricane and head towards land.
+The U.S. National Hurricane Center said Agatha is expected to become a hurricane by Sunday and head towards land.

-The storm was moving west at 5 mph (7 kph), but was expected to take a turn northward.
+The storm was moving west-northwest at 5 mph (7 kph), but was expected to take a turn northward.

-A hurricane watch was issued for parts of the coast of the southern state of Oaxaca, where Agatha could make landfall by Tuesday.
+A hurricane watch was issued for parts of the coast of the southern states of Guerrero and Oaxaca, where Agatha could make landfall by Monday, perhaps in the area around Puerto Escondido or the resort of Huatulco.

 While the storm could pack winds as high as 100 mph (160 kph) at landfall, the center cited the risk of “potentially life-threatening flash flooding and mudslides” as its rains pound the mountainous terrain of Oaxaca.